 We strive to ensure that all students, researchers, staff, and faculty have a safe learning and working environment.
-To do this, our Departmental Safety Committee works with the Building Safety Committee and the University's Department of Health and Safety.
+To do this, our Departmental Safety Committee works with the Building Safety Committee and the University's Department of Environmental Health & Safety.

 All lab workers and lab supervisors have a responsibility to work safely, and training is an essential part of meeting this need.

 - The University Laboratory Safety Manual outlines responsibilities and best practices

 - Because each laboratory is different, supervisors provide a customized Laboratory Safety Plan for their workers.

 - Training records ensure that safety is a consistent priority.

 For students, you must register for these sessions by completing the training registration on MUN's Self Serve for Safety 1000 (CRN 55709).
 Access to the training will be available within 24 hours after the registration is completed.

 For staff and faculty, log into Desire2Learn to complete the on-line form.